 5. PETSTA Dog Puzzle Treat Dispenser

-Fast eaters and highly intelligent dogs benefit from toys that combine slow feeding with mental challenges.
-Puzzle treat dispensers like this one make dogs work for their food, extending mealtime and reducing boredom.
+Fast eaters and easily bored dogs benefit from toys that slow down meals and offer interactive challenges.
+Puzzle treat dispensers engage dogs’ senses and encourage them to work for their food, supporting both physical and mental health.

 - Not for aggressive chewers